ActiveNick/HoloBot/README.md

 # HoloBot
-A starter mixed reality Unity project for [Microsoft HoloLens](http://hololens.com) that lets you interact with a floating robot head using speech recognition, and getting answers spoken back by the "bot" using Text-to-Speech.
+HoloBot is reusable Windows Mixed Reality Unity project for [Microsoft HoloLens](http://hololens.com) that acts as a holographic client for a chatbot.
+The app lets you interact with a floating robot head using speech recognition, getting answers spoken back by the "bot" using Text-to-Speech.
 The commands sent to the bot are powered by the [Microsoft Bot Framework](https://dev.botframework.com/) and [LUIS](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) from [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services).

+**Unity version:** 5.6.2f1 (release)

-To get started with HoloLens development, visit the [Windows Holographic Dev Center](https://developer.microsoft.com/windows/holographic).
-The HoloLens Developer Kit is available for sale at http://hololens.com.
+To get started with HoloLens & Windows Mixed Reality development, visit the [Windows Mixed Reality Dev Center](https://developer.microsoft.com/en-us/windows/mixed-reality).
+The HoloLens Developer Kit is available for sale in several countries at http://hololens.com.

 ## Features
-- Hovering bot head (aka HoloBot) with looping ambient sound
+- Hovering bot head (aka HoloBot) with looping ambient sound.
-- Tap the HoloBot to move it to a different location, tap again to place
+- Tap the HoloBot to move it to a different location, tap again to place.
-- Gaze at the HoloBot to trigger the speech recognizer, you will hear a "Ping" sound
+- Gaze at the HoloBot to trigger the speech recognizer, you will hear a "bleep" sound.
-- Speak "commands" to HoloBot using natural language
+- Speak "commands" to HoloBot using natural language.
+HoloBot has only been tested on English devices using English bots.
-- The HoloBot speaks back to you using Speech Synthesis (aka Text-to-Speech, or TTS)
+- The HoloBot speaks back to you using Speech Synthesis (aka Text-to-Speech, or TTS).
-- All sounds and speech use spatial sound that originate from the HoloBot
+- All sounds and speech use spatial sound that originate from the HoloBot's location in the room.
 - The "brain" of the HoloBot can be any public bot built with the [Microsoft Bot Framework](https://dev.botframework.com/).
 See bot integration instructions below

 ## Video Demonstration
 [![ScreenShot](Screenshots/HoloBotVideo.PNG)](https://youtu.be/8ozfw2LO6No)

 The bot demonstrated in this video is [The Maker Show Bot, also found here on GitHub](https://github.com/ActiveNick/TheMakerShowBot).
+Feel free to fork the code and plug HoloBot to your own chatbot.

 ## Instructions / Notes
-- The HoloBot model and sounds come from the [Holographic Academy](https://developer.microsoft.com/en-us/windows/holographic/academy) tutorial: [Holograms 240: Sharing Holograms](https://developer.microsoft.com/en-us/windows/holographic/holograms_240)
+- The HoloBot model and sounds come from the [Holographic Academy](https://developer.microsoft.com/en-us/windows/holographic/academy) tutorial: [Holograms 240: Sharing Holograms](https://developer.microsoft.com/en-us/windows/holographic/holograms_240).
-- Uses Gaze Manager & Gesture Manager from [HoloLens Unity Toolkit](https://github.com/microsoft/HoloToolkit-Unity) (Input scripts)
+- Uses Gaze Manager & Gesture Manager from [HoloLens Unity Toolkit](https://github.com/microsoft/HoloToolkit-Unity) (Input scripts).
-- Uses Text to Speech Manager from [HoloLens Unity Toolkit](https://github.com/microsoft/HoloToolkit-Unity) (Utilities scripts)
+- Uses Text to Speech Manager from [HoloLens Unity Toolkit](https://github.com/microsoft/HoloToolkit-Unity) (Utilities scripts).
-- Make sure to copy a UWP build of **Newtonsoft.Json.dll** in the **/Plugins** folder of the HoloBot Unity project
+- Make sure to copy a UWP build of **Newtonsoft.Json.dll** in the **/Plugins** folder of the HoloBot Unity project.
 - Edit the Inspector settings for the **Newtonsoft.Json.dll** plugin as follows:

 ![All](Screenshots/PluginSettings.PNG)

 ## Connecting your Bot to HoloBot
 - Create and register your bot as per the intructions at https://dev.botframework.com.
 Bots can be built with C# & ASP.NET WebAPI or Javascript & Node.js.
-Since HoloBot uses free natural language dictation, it is highly recommended that your bot support NLP via [Natural Language Understanding Service](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) (LUIS) from [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services)
+Since HoloBot uses free natural language dictation, it is highly recommended that your bot support NLP via the [Language Understanding Intelligent Service](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) (LUIS) from [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services).
-- From the Bot Connector portal, enable the Direct Line channel on your bot
+- From the Bot Connector portal, enable the Direct Line channel on your bot, and enable version 3.0 of the Direct Line API.
 - Generate and copy your Direct Line secret (aka API key)
 - Open **BotService.cs** in the **/Scripts** folder of the HoloBot Unity project and paste your Direct Line secret in the **_APIKEY** private string